farahc123/tech501-week2/3 VMs task.md

 ## Getting app running in background using & -- note the issues

-- This causes an issue when killing because it hasn't been properly terminated
+- This causes an issue when killing the app because it hasn't been properly terminated so the port is still in use
-- ps aux | grep node
+- use <code>ps aux | grep node</code> to find process ID(s) of the app
-- <code>kill [processid of node app]</code>
+- <code>kill [process id of node app]</code>
 - Restarting the app (via <code>npm start</code> in app folder) gives me this issue:

 >node:events:496